 This monitor has decent reflection handling.
 The matte finish absorbs direct reflections, reducing their intensity by spreading them out, but it struggles to keep up with strong light sources.
 It's fine if you want to use this monitor in a moderately-lit room, but it isn't ideal for very bright environments.

-This monitor has a fast native refresh rate.
-It supports AMD's FreeSync VRR technology, and although it isn't officially certified, G-SYNC also works on it, but only over DisplayPort.
-FreeSync also works over HDMI, but it has a maximum refresh rate of 144Hz.
+This monitor supports AMD's FreeSync VRR technology, and although it isn't officially certified, G-SYNC also works on it, but only over DisplayPort.
+FreeSync also works over HDMI, but up to 144Hz.

 Overdrive Setting | Response Time Chart | Response Time Tables | Motion Blur Photo |